elec-e8408-mini-project-2025/project-documentation/README.md

 The smartwatch application MAY also send date of hike and average speed for each recorded hiking session

-The smartwatch application MUST at the minimum be able to connect to RPi based on Bluetooth broadcast device name of the LilyGo T-Watch
+The smartwatch application MUST at the minimum be able to connect to RPi based on Bluetooth broadcast device name of the smartwatch application

-The smartwatch application MAY be able to connect to RPi with LilyGo enabling Bluetooth discovery
+The smartwatch application MAY be able to connect to RPi with smartwatch application enabling Bluetooth discovery

 The smartwatch application MAY be able connect to RPi by configured Wi-Fi connection